daphnemaschas/IBM-Stock-Prices/README.md

 Financial researchers and analysts often rely on adjusted prices to measure true returns, because raw close prices do not account for dividends and corporate actions.
 This dataset provides IBM’s historical stock data from 1980 to 2025, with an Adj Close column computed according to CRSP-style standards, making it suitable for academic, financial, and machine learning research.

+The dataset and element of context have been found on Kaggle.

 ## Content
 The dataset contains daily stock market data for IBM obtained from Yahoo Finance.
 Unlike raw downloads, this dataset includes a carefully constructed Adjusted Close column, calculated using dividends and stock splits.